cleder/os-opendata-edubase/README.rst

 http://www.gov.scot/Topics/Statistics/Browse/School-Education/Datasets/contactdetails

 The latter is in excel format and has to be converted into csv before using it.
+Remove the first 5 Rows so that the column titles ar in the top row.
 The headers must be:
 'SeedCode',
 'LA Name',
 'Centre Type',